Texas Department of Criminal Justice

 Texas Board of Criminal Justice

 Charged with governing the Texas Department of Criminal Justice, the TBCJ employs the agency's executive director as well as develops and implements policies that guide agency operations.
-The Office of the Inspector General, Internal Audit, and the State Counsel for Offenders report directly to the Board.
-The Board also serves as the Board of Trustees for the Windham School District.
+Members also serve as trustees for the Windham School District.
+The Office of the Inspector General, with oversight of Internal Audit and Investigations, and the State Counsel for Offenders report directly to the Board.
 The Board meets, at a minimum, once each calendar quarter and more frequently as issues and circumstances dictate.

-Serving on the Board during the fiscal year were Christina Melton Crain of Dallas, chairman; Pierce Miller of San Angelo, vice-chairman; Patricia Day of Dallas, secretary; Adrian A. Arriaga of McAllen, member; Greg S. Coleman of Austin, member; Oliver J. Bell of Austin, member; Pastor Charles Lewis Jackson of Houston, member; Tom Mechler of Claude, member; and Leopoldo Vasquez III of Houston, member.
+Serving on the Board during the fiscal year were Christina Melton Crain of Dallas, chairman; Pierce Miller of San Angelo, vice-chairman; Patricia Day of Dallas, secretary; and members Adrian A. Arriaga of McAllen; Greg S. Coleman of Austin; Oliver J. Bell of Austin; Pastor Charles Lewis Jackson of Houston; Tom Mechler of Claude; and Leopoldo Vasquez III of Houston.

 Texas Department of Criminal Justice

-The employees of the Texas Department of Criminal Justice continued to maintain the highest standard of professional excellence in corrections.
-The exemplary performance of agency employees throughout the year enabled the agency to continue fulfilling its vital mission of providing public safety, promoting positive change in offender behavior, reintegrating offenders into society, and assisting victims of crime.
+The exemplary performance of agency employees throughout the year enabled the agency to continue fulfilling its vital mission: providing public safety, promoting positive change in offender behavior, reintegrating offenders into society, and assisting victims of crime.

 Community and Public Work Projects